-Students who are seeking a graduate degree from any MHA program are required to take an Exit Exam, administered during the last semester of enrollment.
+Students who are seeking a graduate degree from any MHA program are required to take a Comprehensive exam and an Exit Exam, administered during the last semester of enrollment.

 Advisory Boards

 Program advisory boards, composed of individuals who are expert in the program field, will meet at least annually to review and provide feedback to each graduate program.